syncfusion-content/asp.netwebforms-docs/aspnet/Maps/Map-Elements.md

 You can provide the left and right labels to interactive legend by using LeftLabel and RightLabel properties in LegendSettings.

-> Note:  Here, Range Color Mapping code snippet for shapeSettings with color mappings is referred.
+N>  Here, Range Color Mapping code snippet for shapeSettings with color mappings is referred.